 3. How can I buy tickets and what form of payment is accepted?

-Registrations will open soon for tickets to the Reimagination Summit and Digital Disruptors Awards.
+Registrations are now open for tickets to the Reimagination Summit and Digital Disruptors Awards.
 All credit cards are accepted.

 4. How do I attend the virtual event?